National Infant Program (formerly known as African American Infant Program)

 - Post Placement: $700*

 *The $700 represents two post placement visits at $350 each.
-Some agencies require as many as 5 visits; if this is the case you will be invoiced an additional $350 per visit.
+Some agencies we work with require as many as 5 visits; if this is the case you will be invoiced an additional $350 per visit.

 National Program Infant Placement Fees:

 - $15,000 – 40,000